-- 11. Mr B's complaint was considered by one of our Adjudicators who concluded that no further action was required by Atkins or the Trustee.
-The Adjudicator's findings are summarised briefly below: - It is not possible for Atkins and the Trustee to pay a pension before the minimum pension age of 55.
-The change in the minimum pension age was overriding legislation and the minimum pension age was automatically changed to 55.
-The Trustee is obliged to comply with the pension minimum age requirements. - The awarding of added years of pensionable service is a discretionary benefit. - Although the resolution passed by the Personnel Committee had stood since 1976 this did not mean that it was incapable of change and Essex CC had the ability to change the resolution at any time.
-The policy could not, therefore, be construed as a contractual term and all the transferring employees could expect would be for Atkins to consider whether additional service should be granted.
-It would be unreasonable to expect Atkins to simply comply with a resolution passed in 1976 by a (predecessor) Personnel Committee as to how it proposed until, further notice, to operate part of the LGPS regulations as opposed to exercising its own discretion. - It was within Atkins' discretion to decide whether additional pensionable service should be granted to employees transferred from Essex CC and being made redundant.
+- 11. Mr Y's complaint was considered by one of our Adjudicators who concluded that no further action was required by Atkins or the Trustee.
+The Adjudicator's findings are summarised briefly below: - The awarding of added years of pensionable service is a discretionary benefit. - Although the resolution passed by the Personnel Committee had stood since 1976 this did not mean that it was incapable of change and Essex CC had the ability to change the resolution at any time.
+The policy could not therefore be construed as a contractual term and all the transferring employees could expect would be for Atkins to consider whether additional service should be granted.
+It would be unreasonable to expect Atkins to simply comply with a resolution passed in 1976 by a (predecessor) Personnel Committee as to how it proposed until further notice to operate part of the LGPS regulations as opposed to exercising its own discretion. - It was within Atkins' discretion to decide whether additional pensionable service should be granted to employees transferred from Essex CC and being made redundant.
 It would be a fettering of that discretion if it were bound by discretionary policies made by other organisations. - 12.
-Mr B did not accept the Adjudicator's Opinion and the complaint was passed to me to consider.
-Mr B provided his further comments which do not change the outcome.
-I agree with the Adjudicator's Opinion, summarised above, and I will, therefore, only respond to the key points made by Mr B for completeness.
+Mr Y did not accept the Adjudicator's Opinion and the complaint was passed to me to consider.
+Mr Y provided his further comments which do not change the outcome.
+I agree with the Adjudicator's Opinion, summarised above, and I will, therefore, only respond to the key points made by Mr Y for completeness.